-All persons involved in the development of GPAS are required to declare any pecuniary or non-pecuniary conflict of interest, in line with the GPAS conflict of interest policy as described in the GPAS Chapter Development Process Document.
-Any conflicts of interest are managed on a caseby-case basis to maintain the transparency and impartiality of the GPAS document.
+All persons involved in the development of GPAS are required to declare any pecuniary or nonpecuniary conflict of interest, in line with the GPAS conflict of interest policy as described in the GPAS Chapter Development Process Document (available on request).
+Any conflicts of interest are managed on a case-by-case basis to maintain the transparency and impartiality of the GPAS document.
 The conflicts, and the way they were managed, are outlined at the beginning of the chapter.